How to Use Google Analytics to Track Performance on Social Media

 January 24, 2023

-Last Updated On
+Updated On

-Google analytics for social media
+google analytics for social media

 More and more, social media is becoming a critical tool in selling products and services.
 Brands everywhere are investing in these channels, and the opportunities continue to grow.
 A study by EMarketer found that half of US Gen Z and millennial users make purchases on social media.

-Google Analytics for social media helps understand and measure which social media platforms are driving traffic to your website and, when used correctly, can help connect the dots between social marketing and results.
+Google Analytics for social media helps understand and measure which platforms are driving traffic to your website and, when used correctly, can help connect the dots between social marketing and results.
 This requires building effective tracking links within your Google Analytics, which we will get into shortly.

 Select Reports > Acquisition > Campaigns > All Campaigns